 One of the newest entries to the world of RAW editing is Luminar by Skylum.
 Luminar has now reached version 4, but it’s still making waves by combining some powerful tools and clever automated adjustments in a user-friendly package.
 Of course, professional editors don’t usually want to let the computer decide what to adjust, but there are some times when it can be handy for more basic tweaks.

 You don’t need to rely on their AI, thanks to the excellent adjustment tools found in Luminar – but you may have to dig a little to uncover them.
 The default interface places a heavy emphasis on filters and presets, but you can change to a more capable set of tools by switching your workspace to the ‘Professional’ or ‘Essentials’ option.

-Available for PC and Mac for a one-time purchase price of $69, although there is a 14-day free trial available to see if Luminar is right for you.
-Nicole reviewed a previous version of Luminar for macOS, and you can read her full review here.
+Available for PC and Mac for a one-time purchase price of $70, although there is a free trial available to see if Luminar is right for you.
+We reviewed the latest version of Luminar which you can read here.

 2. Capture One Pro